computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 Brooklyn Kava is not your typical bar - they serve psychoactive root beverages in lieu of booze.
 If you haven't had the chance to try kava or kratom I highly recommend Brooklyn Kava for your first experience.
 Regardless, the space is an excellent place to get work done.
-It is typically quiet & calm with lots of seating at the sturdy bar.
+It is typically quiet and calm with lots of seating at the sturdy bar.
 The wifi is excellent and the staff are friendly.

 <br>